All Rights Are Individual

 Because acting by right is the diametric opposite of acting by permission.

-Because as individuated human-beings we act by right, not permission.
+Because as individuated human-beings we act by right and not permission.

-This is also why rights were and occasionally still are described as “inalienable” or “unalienable” (both words are still used today and they’re synonymous): because rights are not granted, and they cannot be revoked or transferred or made alien.
+This is also the reason that rights were and occasionally still are called “inalienable” or “unalienable” (both words are still used today and they’re synonymous): because rights are not granted and cannot be revoked, transferred, or made alien.

 Rights are immanent.